Who are you?

 What advice do you have for someone moving to Hamilton?

 I would say come here with an open mind.
 Hamilton is its own city and has a heart that’s been beating strong well before any lifestyle magazines decided to feature it.
-So if you are going to
+So if you are going to move here don’t expect it to be Brooklyn or Toronto.
+It defies comparison.

 What are some of your favourite things in the city?